Satellite Derived Bathymetry | Benthic Mapping | Water Quality | Elevation Models | Coastal and Terrestrial Environments | Water Surface

 The world’s first and only state-of-the-art Satellite-Derived Bathymetry software is a fully operational system, which requires very little prior knowledge and makes use of up-to-date physics-based modules for the remote surveying of shallow waters.

 Data enhancement for a large variety of professional applications: The atmospheric correction over land and water, delivering globally normalized surface albedo and underwater surface reflectances.
-Based on our data pre-processing products, your own application will harvest to the maximum extend from various satellite- and airborne, multi- and hyperspectral sensors.
+Based on our data pre-processing products, your own application will harvest to the maximum extent from various satellite- and airborne, multi- and hyperspectral sensors.

 At the forefront of research and innovation